podium-lib/podium-lib.github.io/docs/api/layout.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 The middleware will create an [`HttpIncoming`](incoming.md) object for each request and place it on the response at `res.locals.podium`.

 Returns an Array of middleware functions which perform the tasks described above.

-### .js(options)
+### .js(options|[options])

-Sets a URL to where the layout's JavaScript asset are being served.
-This URL can be relative or absolute.
+Set relative or absolute URLs to JavaScript asset for the layout.

-The value will be available for the document template to include.
-The method can be called multiple times to add multiple entries.
+When set the values will be internally kept and made available for the document template to include.

+The method can be called multiple times with a single options object to set multiple assets or one can provide an array of options objects to set multiple assets.

 #### options